dangminhduc/aws-solution-architecture-professional-note/README.md

 - 2 ways to play video stream from Kinesis Video Streams
   - GetHLSStreamingSessionURL: Using HLS(HTTP Live Streaming) format, can be used in a media player or mobile phone player
   - GetDASHStreamingSessionURL: Using MPEG Dynamic Streaming over HTTP, can be opend in the URL of the media player
+- When mounting EFS with TLS option(encrypt at transit). there is no need to allow traffic on specific port
+- Lambda layer is a .zip file archive that contains supplementary code or data.
+Layers usually contain library dependencies, a custom runtime or configuration files.
+- Lambda extensions can be used to integrate with monitoring, observability, security, governance tools
+  - Extenal: runs as an independent process in the execution environment and continues to run after the function invocation is fully processed.
+  - Internal: extension runs as part of the runtime process.
+Your function accesses internal extensions by using wrapper scripts or in-process mechanisms such as JAVA_TOOL_OPTIONS.
+- The AWS-generated cost allocation tags must be activated via Billing and Cost Management console.
+This tag will only appear only in the Billing console, not anywhere else
+- Storage Gateway provides three types of storage interfaces for your on-premises applications: file, volume, and tape.
+  - The Amazon S3 File Gateway enables you to store and retrieve objects in Amazon Simple Storage Service (S3) using file protocols such as Network File System (NFS) and Server Message Block (SMB).
+Objects written through S3 File Gateway can be directly accessed in S3.
+  - The Amazon FSx File Gateway enables you to store and retrieve files in Amazon FSx for Windows File Server using the SMB protocol.
+Files written through Amazon FSx File Gateway are directly accessible in Amazon FSx for Windows File Server.
+  - The Volume Gateway provides block storage to your on-premises applications using iSCSI connectivity.
+Data on the volumes is stored in Amazon S3 and you can take point-in-time copies of volumes that are stored in AWS as Amazon EBS snapshots.
+You can also take copies of volumes and manage their retention using AWS Backup.
+You can restore EBS snapshots to a Volume Gateway volume or an EBS volume.
+  - The Tape Gateway provides your backup application with an iSCSI virtual tape library (VTL) interface, consisting of a virtual media changer, virtual tape drives, and virtual tapes.
+Virtual tapes are stored in Amazon S3 and can be archived to Amazon S3 Glacier or Amazon S3 Glacier Deep Archive.
+- To switch role between accounts, either switch directly from AWS console once you logged in or using the switch role page that came from email sent by the administrator.
+The link can be found found when the target role is created.
+- In SQS the visibility time out can be set either via queue's default setting or individually for every message.